-§ 145-5 PROCEDURE FOR REVIEW AND APPROVAL
+§ 144-5 PROCEDURE FOR REVIEW AND APPROVAL

-- A. The procedures for review and approval of stormwater management permits shall beconsistent with the review procedures of the appropriate Permit Granting Authority. - B. The appropriate Permit Granting Authority may refer copies of the stormwater management application to a competent professional authority for review, and shall consider any comments submitted by the competent professional authority during the review period. - C. The Planning Board shall hold a public hearing for the stormwater permit concurrent with the site plan and special permit hearing.
-This hearing will be conducted as prescribed by state law MGL, Chapter 40A.
+- A. The procedures for review and approval of Stormwater Management Permits shall be consistent with the existing review procedures of the Permit Granting Authority. - B. The Permit Granting Authority may refer copies of the Stormwater Management application to a competent professional authority for review, and shall consider any comments submitted by the competent professional authority during the review period.